Madhu27aa/Madhu27aa/README.md

 👋  Hey there!
 I'm Madhumitha Seshaiah
 👨🏻‍💻  About Me
-🎓I am a student at Uthe niversity of Illinois, Chicago purusing my Masters in Computer science degree.
+🎓I am a student at the University of Illinois, Chicago, pursuing my Master's in Computer Science degree.

 🔭  I was a Research Assistant at the Advanced Machine Learning lab - R.M.K.
 College of Engineering and Technology 🔭  I was a Software Development Intern at Idexcel Pvt Ltd